-So how do colors work now?
-The first thing that we did was realize that, "Hey, every design system will commonly have a color palette.
-These palettes will include a number of base colors with lighter and darker shades."
+So, how do colors work now?
+The first thing that we did was realize that, hey, every design system will commonly have a color palette.
+These palettes will include a number of base colors with lighter and darker shades.
 So the first thing we did was implement this palette without worrying about the theme.
-The next thing we did was then use this pallet to define the colors within our theme and the names that we gave each of our colors was very context driven.
+The next thing we did was then use this palette to define the colors within our theme.
+And the names that we gave each of our colors was very context-driven.

 Spacing became a lot easier when we implemented a number multiplication system.
-We chose one specific number and all of our spacing essentially just followed a multiples of that spacing number.
-With regards to naming, we used a t-shirt style naming convention.
-So we have small, medium, large, XL.
-This is pretty nice because you can easily extend this to add smaller and larger sizing or spacing numbers using the X notation.
+We chose one specific number and all of our spacing essentially just followed multiples of that spacing number.
+With regards to naming, we used a T-shirt-style naming convention, so we had small, medium, large, XL.
+This is pretty nice because you can easily extend this to add smaller and larger spacing numbers using the X notation.
 So you could implement double XL or XS for a smaller spacing measurement.